enze-chen/enze-chen.github.io/_posts/2022-12-3-conferences.md

 I just returned from the [2022 MRS Fall Meeting](https://www.mrs.org/meetings-events/fall-meetings-exhibits/2022-mrs-fall-meeting){:target="_blank"} in Boston, MA, where I had a series of conversations that all touched on a similar topic:
 How can we make the conference experience more enjoyable for first-time attendees?
-It first came up during the [Diversifying Materials Special Interest Groups event](https://www.mrs.org/meetings-events/fall-meetings-exhibits/2022-mrs-fall-meeting/meeting-events/diversity-equity-and-inclusion/diversifying-materials-sig){:target="_blank"} where one student shared how burned out they felt after going to so many sessions and events.
+It first came up during the [Diversifying Materials Special Interest Groups event](https://www.mrs.org/meetings-events/fall-meetings-exhibits/2022-mrs-fall-meeting/meeting-events/diversity-equity-and-inclusion/diversifying-materials-sig){:target="_blank"} where one student shared how burned out she felt after going to so many sessions and events.
 Not surprisingly, many of us sympathized with her struggles and I recalled how I also felt overwhelmed at my first conference (also an MRS Fall Meeting).
 It seemed so exciting and straightforward that I didn't anticipate a lot of the challenges I encountered, and no one warned me about how to handle things, presumably because they thought I already knew or looked things up. (_but I don't know what I don't know!_) 😔